-Protein tug of war points toward better therapies for cardiovascular diseaseNovember 15th, 2012 in Cardiology
+Protein tug of war points toward better therapies for cardiovascular diseaseNovember 15, 2012 in Medicine & Health / Cardiology

 Two proteins are in a tug of war that determines how much the body makes of superoxide, a highly reactive and potentially destructive product of oxygen that's dramatically elevated in cardiovascular disease, researchers report.